microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaGroupOwner.md

 ea53750f-e28a-4645-b174-89618edd034a
 2ae2d97b-4bde-42aa-b7c0-7c91a4c91a77
 ```
 This example demonstrates how to retrieve the all owner of a specific group.

-This command gets the all owners of a group.

 ### Example 3: Gets two group owners
 ```powershell